George William Francis: Life

 Francis died of dropsy on 9 August 1865 and was buried the next day, leaving a widow and ten children.

 Legacy

 Francis established much of the garden and pagoda in the first botanical museum in Adelaide, the Adelaide Botanic Garden.
 Hakea francisiana, an Australian shrub that grows to 4 metres, is named after him.

+He is credited with popularizing the peppercorn tree (Schinus areira), commonly associated with schoolyards throughout southern Australia, and notably tolerant of alkaline soils.